mhmahmoodalam/sudukosolver/Readme.md

   - embedded Junit and logger feature
   - extendible for any suduko type

-> The idea behind this was to provide a an
+> The idea behind this was to provide an
 > example of SOLID principle based
 > application rather than deafult single class
 > implementation.

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ### Author
 checkout my profile here.